top of page

 What Do These Results Mean?

-These indices demonstrate that the foam has a relatively low ignitability and does not significantly contribute to flame spread or heat evolution during a fire.
-The minimal smoke developed index also indicates lower risks associated with smoke production.
+These indices demonstrate that the foam has ignitability but does not significantly contribute to flame spread or heat evolution during a fire.
+The minimal smoke developed index also indicates lower risks associated with smoke production according to the measurement index.

 When considering insulation options, the fire safety of spray foam is a significant factor.
-With its self-extinguishing properties and strong performance in critical fire safety tests, Rigid 3_34 or AUSFOAM 30 represents a reliable choice for builders and architects aiming to enhance safety without compromising on insulation quality.
+With its 'self-extinguishing' properties and performance tested to Australian Standards, it represents a reliable choice for builders and architects aiming to enhance safety without compromising on insulation quality.

 download.png